meekrob/ELT-2-ChIP-promoters/DATA/ChIP_modern/README.md

-Chip download and download the processing.
+ChIP-seq data download and processing.